 Along with recruitment and retention, fertility benefits can demonstrate your company’s commitment to diversity, equity, and inclusion (DEI) — if your program supports all of the ways people form families.

 “We pursued a fertility benefit that was open to everyone,” said Lincecum.
 “It was important to send a message that lets employees know what our culture is like before they even join.
 That makes for a great well-being experience at work.”

 Traditional insurance, which defines infertility as the inability to get pregnant through intercourse after six to 12 months, has traditionally left out LGBTQ+ families and single parents by choice.
 An inclusive fertility benefits program supports all fertility healthcare and family-forming journeys.
 For example, some people may choose to adopt, either privately or through foster care.
 Employer adoption assistance is critical to ensure all parents feel included in your offering.
 Single-parent adoption comprises about 30% of all domestic adoptions in the U.S., and 21% of same-sex couples have adopted a child.
 Support for donor-assisted reproduction, such as egg and sperm donation and gestational surrogacy, is also a crucial option for same-sex couples.

 At Reed Smith, inclusive fertility benefits have been very popular with employees across the company.

 “Fertility benefits have been one of the most successful things we’ve rolled out in the last two years,” says Lincecum.
-“Fertility support had been in demand for so long, and in our current economic and social climate, it was very well received.”
+“Fertility support had been in demand for so long, and in our current social climate, it was very well received.”